UK > Graduate School > About the Graduate School > Honorary Degrees

 An honorary doctorate is granted for the purpose of recognizing those persons who exemplify the ideals of the University of Kentucky through sustained achievement and distinction of national or international significance.

 The University Joint Committee on Honorary Degrees solicits nominations for degrees to be awarded at the May and December Commencements.
-A complete nomination dossier (as defined below) is required in order for the Committee to consider a nominee.
+A complete nomination package (described below) is required in order for the Committee to consider a nominee.
 The Committee will take into account the criteria, principles, and guidelines approved by the elected Faculty Senators (11/13/2006) and Board of Trustees (4/24/2007) in the selection of honorees, as indicated below.

 Honorary Degree Criteria